MaorAssayag/Distributed-System-Programming-Cloud-Computing-and-Map-Reducce/PDF Document Conversion in the Cloud (AWS)/README.md

 in CMD :

-        java -jar LocalApp.jar inputFileName outputFileName n [terminate] or run in Intellij once configuring a new running configuration.
+        java -jar LocalApp.jar inputFileName outputFileName n [terminate] or run in Intellij once you configuring a new running configuration.

 #
 ### Authors